 - Start by squatting down.
 Make sure your hips hinge back without arching your lower back or letting your knees go over your toes.

 - Put your hands on the ground and jump or step back into a plank.
-You should be in a straight line from head to toe — shoulders over wrists, back flat, hips up.
+You should be in a straight line from head to toe — shoulders over wrists, back flat, hips level.

 - If you want, add a push-up here, keeping your shoulders over your hands, abs engaged and hips up.